 Texas lantana needs full sun exposure, or at least 7 to 8 hours of direct sunlight daily.

 Texas lantana prefers dry conditions and is drought tolerant.
 A deep watering once a week is usually enough.
 If leaves look droopy, they may need additional water.

 Texas lantanas are light feeders.
 Plants in the ground may benefit from fertilizing with a balanced formula in early spring.
 Don’t fertilize less than two months before the first frost date in your region.

-Feed lantanas growing in containers about once per month.
-Use a water-soluble formula at half strength.
+Feed lantanas grown in containers about once per month.
+Use a water-soluble formula at half-strength.